Julie Bishop

 In August 2018, Peter Dutton challenged Turnbull for the leadership of the Liberal Party, due to dissatisfaction from the party's conservative wing.
 Turnbull defeated Dutton in a leadership ballot, but tensions continued to mount and the party voted in favour of holding a second spill; Bishop chose to be a candidate.
 In the second vote, Bishop was eliminated in the first round by Peter Dutton and Scott Morrison, with Morrison elected as party leader (and thus prime minister) in the second round.
 She declined to retain the foreign affairs portfolio in the Morrison Ministry, instead moving to the backbench.
 Bishop announced her retirement from politics on 21 February 2019.
 This took effect on 11 April when Morrison called the federal election and Parliament was prorogued.

-On 1 January 2020 Bishop commenced her term as chancellor of the Australian National University.
-She is the first woman to be in this position.
+Julie Bishop commenced her term as chancellor of the Australian National University in January 2020, and was expected to complete this term in December 2026.
+On May 7, 2026, Bishop resigned her post as Chancellor of the university 7 months early citing concerns over the legality of the actions of the Tertiary Education Quality and Standards Agency in regards to the hiring of her successor to the role of chancellor.

 In April 2024 Bishop was appointed United Nations special envoy for Myanmar.